Niels-Be/go-http-ssh-proxy/README.md

 ### Security
-Please not that this essentially punches a big hohle in you Firewall setup.
+Please note that this essentially punches a big hohle in you Firewall setup.
 Because you can expose anything on the local network of the target server.
 Make sure to only configure safe routes and do not expose this proxy on the internet.